Ethics Codes On Confidentiality In Psychotherapy and Counseling

 Marriage and family therapists maintain high standards of professional competence and integrity.

-3.2 Marriage and family therapists maintain adequate knowledge of and adhere to applicable laws, ethics, and professional standards.
+Marriage and family therapists pursue appropriate consultation and training to ensure adequate knowledge of and adherence to applicable laws, ethics, and professional standards.

 Marriage and family therapists do not exploit the trust and dependency of students and supervisees.